 The Board has adopted a charter that, in accordance with the Board’s delegated powers, sets out the roles and responsibilities of the Board and its members.
 These include:

-- overseeing QTC’s operations, including its control and accountability systems
+- overseeing QTC, including its control and accountability systems

-The Board holds regular monthly Board meetings (except in January) and may, whenever necessary, hold additional meetings.
+The Board holds regular Board meetings (typically monthly) and may, whenever necessary, hold additional meetings.

 Board members’ remuneration is determined by the Governor-in-Council.
 Details are disclosed in QTC’s Annual Report.